pilot2254/steam-playtime-farmer/README.md

 Steam Playtime Farmer is a tool that lets you "farm" hours on your Steam games without actually playing them.
 This can be useful for:

-- 🎮 Increasing your playtime stats
+- Increasing your playtime stats
-- 🎴 Earning Steam trading cards
+- Earning Steam trading cards
-- 📊 Making your profile look more active
+- Making your profile look more active
-- 👨‍👩‍👧‍👦 Testing Steam's family sharing features
+- Testing Steam's family sharing features

 The application runs in the background and doesn't require your games to be installed - it simply tells Steam that you're playing the games.

+> [!WARNING]
+> Using this tool might violate Steam's terms of service.
+Use at your own risk.

 ## Features

-- 🎮 **Farm multiple games simultaneously**
+- Farm multiple games simultaneously
-- 🔐 **Secure login with Steam Guard support**
+- Secure login with Steam Guard support
-- 💾 **Save and load different game presets**
+- Save and load different game presets
-- 🔄 **Automatic reconnection if disconnected**
+- Automatic reconnection if disconnected
-- 📱 **Optional 2FA integration with shared secret**
+- Optional 2FA integration with shared secret
-- 🔒 **Optional password saving**
+- Optional password saving

 ## Installation for Regular Users